sailscastshq/docs.sailscasts.com/docs/git-vibe/configuration.md

 3. global Git config
 4. built-in defaults

-That gives teams a shared repo-level source of truth while still letting individual developers override a few preferences locally.
+That gives teams a shared repo-level source of truth while still working nicely for solo developers who just want one place to set the defaults.

 ## Example `vibe.toml`